 My friend was so excited about telling me that I could buy a lot of things with my first credit card.
 She told me that I could just pay my purchases on an installment basis.

 I was naive, financially illiterate, and very dumb!
-My younger self didn’t bother reading the fine prints and just swiped to my heart’s content.
+My younger self didn’t bother reading the fine print and just swiped to my heart’s content.

-And to make matters worst, I also just paid the minimum amount due monthly.
+And to make matters worse, I also just paid the minimum amount due monthly.

 I just continued paying the minimum amount due until I resigned from that job.
-And since I was unemployed for some time, I started reading about the bills that I received from the bank and shocked by the total amount that I owe them and the interest that I was paying.
+Since I was unemployed for some time, I started reading about the bills that I received from the bank and was shocked by the total amount that I owed them and the interest that I was paying.

 It was barely making a dent and it seems that the amount that I owe them was not getting smaller.

-Again I was young, naive, financially illiterate, and extremely dumb and lazy to read/research about the things that I was getting myself unto.
+Again I was young, naive, financially illiterate, and extremely dumb and lazy to read/research about the things that I was getting myself into.

 Luckily, my credit limit was not that high and I was able to pay that off once I got a new job.
 Paying everything off was my main priority and I did not purchase anything until it got cleared.

 I cut my card and it took me a couple of years before I applied for another credit card.

 I got traumatized by my own laziness and stupidity which cost me a huge chunk of money that I could have used for something else or better yet – money that I could have saved.